-As of September 2022, we began further building work to construct a new Reception block and refit our ASD Specialist Resource Base.
-This will lead to increased access to the outdoor area for Reception children and improved resourcing and provision for children who need specialist support to access mainstream learning.
+As of September 2022, we began further building work to construct a new Reception block and refit our Autism Specialist Resource Base.
+This has created increased access to the outdoor area for Reception children and improved resourcing and provision for children who need specialist support to access mainstream learning.
 Additionally, all children will benefit from increased area for play and forest school.